Home

 In the summer months there are lots of activities going on in and around this community.

-Just to the west of London you will find Strathroy which is a community of around 13,000 people, and it is the largest community in Middlesex County.
 If you like Turkey, this is the place to visit during the June for their annual Turkey-Fest celebrations!
 This is a week-end of live entertainment, rides and fun.

-On the main street you will find "Victorian Elegance", a store that is wonderful, both inside and out!
+Between St Thomas and Tillsonburg, on Highway 3, is the town of Aylmer where, on the main street you will find "Victorian Elegance", a store that is wonderful, both inside and out!
 There are two floors of Victorian Gift ware & Collectibles.

 In the fine weather there is also a garden and Tea Room for your enjoyment, serving light lunches, afternoon tea and desserts.

 With the arrival of the Cami automotive plant, the town of Ingersoll has seen an economic revival.
-Set in the lovely Southern Ontario countryside, Ingersoll is a great place to live and work.

 When you reach Windsor , Ontario, you have gone just about as far south as you can go, and still be in Ontario!
 Set on the bank of the Detroit River, this vibrant, international city is the home of the head offices of the Chrysler Corporation of Canada.